benlk/kowloon-manifesto/index.md

 [^16]: Public transit consultant Jarrett Walker's blog "Human Transit" summarizes the geometric problems of cars in cities in [Singapore: No More Cars](https://humantransit.org/2017/10/singapore-no-more-cars.html).
 [^17]: "Degrowth is an idea that critiques the global capitalist system which pursues growth at all costs, causing human exploitation and environmental destruction.
 The degrowth movement of activists and researchers advocates for societies that prioritize social and ecological well-being instead of corporate profits, over-production and excess consumption.
 This requires radical redistribution, reduction in the material size of the global economy, and a shift in common values towards care, solidarity and autonomy.
 Degrowth means transforming societies to ensure environmental justice and a good life for all within planetary boundaries." [degrowth.org](https://degrowth.info/en/degrowth).
 [^18]: [This Kind Of Smart, Walkable, Mixed-use Urbanism Is Illegal To Build In Most American Cities](https://knowyourmeme.com/memes/this-kind-of-smart-walkable-mixed-use-urbanism-is-illegal-to-build-in-most-american-cities), Know Your Meme, 2022.
+[^19]: [The housing theory of everything](https://worksinprogress.co/issue/the-housing-theory-of-everything/), by John Myers, Sam Bowman & Ben Southwood in <i>Works in Progress</i>, 14 September 2021.